vishaalram02/flask-workshop/README.md

 ### Client
 Note this project was created with node version `14.18.1`.
-To install client dependencies and start client, run in a separate terminal
+To install client dependencies and start client, run
 ```bash
 cd client
 yarn install